mikeMoreno/mikeMoreno.github.io/_posts/2021-01-15-integer-offsets-with-dynamodb.markdown

 The way it works is we use the concept of a "cursor".
-We create a cursor for each query that is sent to DynamoDB, and this cursor keeps track of the last place a particular query left off in the database, in other words, the LastEvaluatedKey.
+We create a cursor for each query that is sent to DynamoDB, and this cursor keeps track of the last place a particular query left off in the database, in other words, the `LastEvaluatedKey`.
 You can think of a cursor like a bookmark.